pbauerochse/youtrack-worklog-viewer/README.md

 **Which YouTrack versions are supported?**

-*Since I only have access to a YouTrack 6 installation, this tool has only been tested on that version.
-I can not guarantee, that it will work with any other version*
+*It has been tested with YouTrack Version 6 up to YouTrack 2017.4*

 **How does the tool get the data from YouTrack?**